HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

 | command_name_rule     | `None` or `function`                          | `None`    | Function to generate display names for commands.                                                      |
 | precheck              | `None` or `function`                          | `None`    | Decides whether a message should be processed.                                                        |

-## Command Arguments
+## Command Parameters

-Every command has to have at least `client` and `message` arguments, but you can add more arguments as well.
+Every command has to have at least `client` and `message` parameters, but you can add more parameters as well.

-#### Non-annotated arguments
+#### Non-annotated parameters

-If the command accepts more arguments than the default 2, and those arguments are not annotated nor do they have a default value, then the message content will be split by words and passed to those arguments  (until newline).
+If the command accepts more parameters than the default 2, and those parameters are not annotated nor do they have a default value, then the message content will be split by words and passed to those parameters  (until newline).

 Example for the above case:
 ```py